jwhevans/mnml.blog/content/posts/20210624-republican-states-are-expanding-their-power-over-elections.md

 Several days ago, Nick Corasaniti and Reid J. Epstein of The New York Times published an [article][1] outlining several of the ways Republican controlled states are using to tilt upcoming elections in their favor.

 >But this year, Ms. Hollis will be removed from the board, the result of a local election law signed by Gov. Brian Kemp, a Republican.
 Previously, election board members were selected by both political parties, county commissioners and the three biggest municipalities in Troup County.
-Now, the G.O.P.-controlled county commission has the sole authority to restructure the board and appoint all the new members.
+Now, the G.O.P.-controlled county commission has the sole authority to restructure the board and appoint all the new members.<!--more-->

 Partisan election boards.